 Before Joining Envoy in September 2007, Curtis worked for American Airlines as a Product Manager dealing with engine, support shops and line maintenance at American’s Kansas City (MCI) maintenance base.
 He led the management team responsible for directing union workers and oversaw the repair of PW2037 jet engines.
 He was also responsible for all hangar support functions and component repair.

 Prior to joining American Airlines, Curtis was Director of Business Partners and Airline Information Services for Trans World Airlines, providing leadership to IT transition activities as TWA became part of American.
 He began his career with the Boeing Commercial Airplane Co. as a System Analyst.
 In his last position at Boeing, Coble was named Manager Production Control, Sheet Metal Center, where he developed short- and long-term production/capacity plans and managed detailed material requirements using an MRP II system.

-Coble is a graduate of Oklahoma Christian College with a bachelor’s degree in Business Administration/ Marketing and holds both his Airframe & Powerplant licenses.
+Coble is a graduate of Oklahoma Christian College with a Bachelor’s Degree in Business Administration/ Marketing and holds an Airframe & Powerplant licenses.

-Jay Murray is responsible for all facets of Envoy’s daily Maintenance operations, including the Maintenance Operations Center (MOC), maintenance planning and the line maintenance operation.
-With more than 25 years of experience in the airline industry, Jay began his career at Business Express Airlines.
+Jay Murray is responsible for all facets of Envoy’s daily Maintenance operations, including Maintenance Operations Control (MOC), maintenance planning and the line maintenance operation.
+With over 32 years of experience in the airline industry, Jay began his career at Business Express Airlines.
 He steadily rose through the ranks there, beginning as an Aircraft Maintenance Technician and then on to positions as a Crew Chief, Supervisor and Base Manager.

 In 2001, Business Express was acquired by American Eagle, and Murray continued his career serving as a Maintenance Manager in Bangor, Maine, Base Director of Envoy Air’s Columbus, Ohio maintenance operation and Manager Director Northeast Region Maintenance.